gfcliff/practicalmachinelearning/index.Rmd

 # How I used cross validation,
-Probably the simplest and most widely used method for estimating prediction error is cross-validation.
-This method directly estimates the expected extra-sample error Err = E[L(Y, fˆ(X))], the average generalization error when the method fˆ(X) is applied to an independent test sample from the joint distribution of X and Y .
-As mentioned earlier, we might hope that cross-validation estimates the conditional error, with the training set T held fixed.
-But as we will see in Section 7.12, cross-validation typically estimates well only the expected prediction error. # Because I want to be able to estimate the out-of-sample error, I randomly split the full training data (ptrain) into a smaller training set (ptrain1) and a validation set (ptrain2) as the The test data renamed: valid_in (validate data) will stay as is and will be used later to test the prodction algorithm on the 20 cases.
-It should be noted that Random Forest model does not need to perform cross-validation on a testing set because...
-However, I performed it anyway because the GML model required thid step.
+I have performed cross validation in two different manners.
+In the first place, I randomly split the full training data (training.data.set) into a proper training set (training) and a testing set (testing).
+The testing set is an independent sample where the extra sample error is estimated.
+In the second place, it should be noted that Random Forest model does not need to perform cross-validation on a testing set because it uses bootstrapping to generate new samples from the training data.
+Through this process an alternative to the out of sample error is generated (OOB error estimate).

 # Expected out of sample error

 I will report the Random Forest´s model out of sample error as it is the one that I chose to make the final prediction.
 When the cross validation is done predicting on the testing set, the accuracy is 99,01%, thus the expected out of sample error is 0,99%.
-When calculated through the random forest model estimationinternal process, the OOB error estimate is 0.8%.
+When calculated through the random forest model estimation internal process, the OOB error estimate is 0.8%.

 # Methodological choices justification